ICAP

 About Clinical Relevance & List of Abbreviations

-Found in patients with AIH type 1, chronic HCV infection, and celiac disease (IgA isotype); rare in SARD (17)
+Found in patients with autoimmune hepatitis (AIH) type 1, chronic hepatitis C virus (HCV) infection, and celiac disease (CD); rare in systemic autoimmune rheumatic diseases.

-If AIH type 1 is clinically suspected, it is recommended to confirm reactivity with smooth muscle antibodies (IgG isotype), typically detected by IIFA on rodent tissue (liver, stomach, kidney); anti-smooth muscle antibodies are included in the international criteria for AIH type 1 (17,80)
+If AIH type 1 is clinically suspected, it is recommended to confirm reactivity with smooth muscle antibodies (IgG isotype), typically detected by IFA on rodent tissue (liver, stomach, kidney); anti-smooth muscle antibodies are included in the international criteria for AIH type 1 [1].
+F-actin is the main target antigen of anti-smooth muscle antibodies in AIH type 1.

 Notes: Although anti-F-actin immunoassays are commercially available, technical issues relating to the sensitivity of these immunoassays should be taken into consideration.